Is It Normal for My AC to Turn On and Off?

 While there are many possible reasons for short cycling, here are several of the most common ones and what can be done to fix them.

 The coolant that flows through your system, helping to absorb heat and cool the air inside your home, is called refrigerant.
 You may know it by one of its brand names—Freon®.
 When your refrigerant is low, the needed compressor-pressure levels are affected.
 This triggers your compressor’s low-pressure control, shutting off your compressor.
+Not all air conditioners have their safeties in place.

 When the pressure rises and triggers your air conditioner to restart, this causes the short cycling.
 If your refrigerant level is low, this indicates your air conditioner has a leak, as refrigerant is cycled throughout the compressor, not burned off.